top of page

 Making markets raising incomes

-Scaled Impact is a not-for-profit project development company.
+A not-for-profit project development company.

 We run projects on our own account and with partner companies and organisations to drive social development